Dec 20, 2012|

 If you’re traveling to the Galapagos Islands from a faraway distance, you might as well see some other sights.
 And with Peru being Ecuador’s neighbor, a side trip to Machu Picchu is a logical choice.
 Combine these two highlights of South America — the Galapagos Islands and Machu Picchu — for an unforgettable South America vacation.
 This trip combines a Galapagos Islands cruise with a trip to Cusco, the Sacred Valley, and Machu Picchu, in a fully-customizable travel package.
 You can do either the Peru or Ecuador portions of your trip first, just call us to help you decide the best schedule for your travel plans and time frame.

-Bonus!
-Watch this inspiring travel video about getting up close to wild animals In South America – Galapagos Islands from mike telf on Vimeo: Keep in mind that it is not recommended — nor easy — to book a Galapagos Islands cruise without a tour company.
+Keep in mind that it is not recommended — nor easy — to book a Galapagos Islands cruise without a tour company.
 Tourism in the Galapagos is highly regulated and so it is best to book the Galapagos Islands cruise portion of your trip in advance.
 Give us a call and we’ll help you plan the trip of a lifetime to the Galapagos Islands and beyond!